elifesciences-publications/SPT_LocAndTrack/README.md

 More specialized localization and tracking parameters are controlled in the `locpars` and `trackpars` structured arrays.

+## Output MAT-files: SPT Trajectory data
+After running the localization and dectection code, you will get a MAT-file for each movie.
+Once loaded back into Matlab you will see that these contain two structured arrays:
+* `trackedPar`: structure array with length equal to the number of trajectories.
+Each trajectory contains:
+	* `trackedPar.xy`: Nx2 matrix of xy coordinates (double) in micrometers, where N is the trajectory length.
+	* `trackedPar.Frame`: Nx1 column vector of the frame IDs (integers) of where the particle was located.
+	* `trackedPar.TimeStamp`: Nx1 column vector of the time stamp (double) of when the particle was located in that frame.
+* `settings`: contains a large amount of relevant metadata.

 Again, please carefully read the MTT algorithm paper for full details.